bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

 ## Build instructions

-The nanocockpit GAP8 code is composed of reusable components, under `lib/`, and a streamer example.

 Configure your computer to use the GAP SDK Docker container as described [here](https://www.bitcraze.io/documentation/repository/aideck-gap8-examples/master/) (the nanocockpit framework was generally developed and tested with 3.8.1, however, for the nanocockpit streamer the newest release is also compatible).

 Start a bash console inside your docker: